Lodevd/EthernetAdv/README.md

 > **Note:**
 > !!!
 This project is under construction, use at own risk !!!
-> For now only W5500 is tested with ESP32S3.
 > The examples below are the tested setups.

 This is a reworked version of the Arduino(c) Ethernet library.